-The procedure FindThresh performs a bisection search for activation and block thresholds (Simulation Protocols).
+The procedure FindThresh performs a binary search for activation and block thresholds (S22 Text).

-Save outputs to file
+33.7 Save outputs to file

 At the end of the NEURON simulation, the program saves state variables as indicated with saveflags, CPU time, and threshold values.
 Output files are saved to the data/outputs/ directory within its n_sim folder.